airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 | Optimizing a connector's performance                                      | Syncs will be faster                                                                                             | Patch          |
 | Fixing a bug in a connector                                               | Some syncs that would have failed will now succeed                                                               | Patch          |

-All changes to the connector in the PR should be added to the changelog entry.
-When in doubt,   release unrelated changes in separate pull requests and connector versions, so that each change has the potential to be rolled back independently if necessary.

 ### **Documentation**

 Our goal is to keep our docs comprehensive and updated.
 If you would like to help us in doing so, we are grateful for any kind of contribution: